juytter/commoncolors.css/README.md

 **A simplified, intuitive css color palette at your fingertips.** https://juytter.github.io/commoncolors.css

-- **Simplified.** Just common color names and a limited lightness pattern for shades (pale, light, dark).
+- **Simplified.** Just common color names and a limited lightness shades pattern (pale, light, dark).
 - **Intuitive.** No exotic color names or unintelligible code references.
 Lightweight, human-readable and easily memorable.
-- **At your fingertips.** Ready-to-use css variables / color class utilities .
+- **At your fingertips.** Ready-to-use css variables or class libs .

 ## Naming convention